 Since you’re already up early for the sunrise, take advantage of the morning and head to the Yavapai Geology Museum for the South Rim Village Ranger Program.

-Every day at 9am, a ranger guides visitors on a 30-minute tour known as the “Geology Glimpse”.
+Every day, a ranger guides visitors on a 30-minute tour known as the “Geology Glimpse”.
 The program is free and an experienced ranger will teach you about the geology of how the Grand Canyon was formed, what makes the ecosystem of the Grand Canyon one of a kind, and how time will continue to shape the park you see today into something unrecognizable.

 It’s a short, easy program full of fascinating information that will help you better understand the Grand Canyon.